 2.3.3.
 Electroporation

-Purified linearized plasmid (20μl) was electroporated into competent pastoris strain X-33 cells (100μl) through Gene Pulser X cellTM Electroporation System (BioRad Laboratories Inc., USA).
+Purified linearized plasmid (20 μL) was electroporated into competent pastoris strain X-33 cells (100 μL) through Gene Pulser X cellTM Electroporation System (BioRad Laboratories Inc., USA).
 The electroporation was accomplished at 2mm Gene Pulser cuvette in exponential decay pulse type at a voltage of 1500V, capacitance of 50 uF (micro farad) and a resistance of 250 Ω (ohm).
 Immediately, 1ml of sorbitol was added in to the Gene Pulser cuvette.

 Selection of high copy recombinant in YPD+ zeocin agar plate